bashu/django-facebox/README.md

 ## License

-`django-facebox` is written by [Basil Shubin](https://github.com/bashu) and released under the BSD license.
+`django-facebox` is released under the BSD license.